 BCM49 - Cavern megabattle

-00:02 (First play) For this first battle movie I thought I'd start with a bang - in fact multiple bangs - by using the most explosive combo available: needler and rocket launcher.
+00:02 (Play 1) For this first battle movie I thought I'd start with a bang - in fact multiple bangs - by using the most explosive combo available: needler and rocket launcher.
 At the start of the cavern I pause to get some footage of the Marines.
 That's mainly for the sake of the movie, but it also means they're close behind when I start attacking.

 00:39 The covies on the bridge are remarkably inattentive today!
 I have no trouble closing in to tag a Jackal on the back; the beaky fool was looking the wrong way entirely.
 After that I start getting busy with the needler, but I soon get hit by a plasma ball that comes through the Marines.
 I remember seeing it coming, and I'm not sure why I didn't move clear.
 It's possible that a Marine close behind was momentarily impeding my movement and threw me off.
 But anyway, never mind.
 Just after that I get my first Elite with the needler.

 01:00 Time to warm up the rocket launcher I think.
 Picking my times carefully as the Marines move around, my first rocket finishes off the Hunter, and the second gets an Elite.